If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 6. Sale of natural and handmade cosmetics

 There is a certain kind of awareness in Kenya and globally about caring for the environment.
-There is an opportunity here to go into the business of natural and handmade cosmetics.
+There is an opportunity to go into the natural and handmade cosmetics business.

-The trend is growing, and there are already several businesses in this niche.
+The trend is growing, and several businesses are already in this niche.
 This remains an untapped business idea in Kenya but will soon be discovered.

 7. Real estate business